water-sucks/nixos/doc/src/installation.md

 There are rare cases in which you want to automatically configure a cache when using flakes, such as when installing NixOS configurations using this tool.
-The following configuration in the `flake.nix` can help with this (beware though, as this is a fairly undocumented feature!):
+The following configuration in the `flake.nix` can help with this:

 ```nix
 {